cylc/cylc-admin/docs/meetings/vc-22-may-2019-summary.md

   - ACTION (OS, DS, and others): discuss in relevant Issues and make a decision
    - arrange a sub-group meeting once participants have understood the issues

-- ACTION (BK) - mock some WS data to serve as a basis for UI development and testing
+- ACTION (BK) - mock some WS data to serve as a basis for UI development and testing, and work on the initial text tree view.
+(Or dot view).

 ## END